CharlinFeng/CoreFMDB/README.md

-框架依赖 DEPENDENCE
+DEPENDENCE
 ===============
 .FMDB<br />

-使用说明 USAGE
+USAGE
 ===============

-本框架基于FMDB，静态封装，全类方法调用，同时是线程安全的。而且您无需创建数据库对象实例并记录，绿色、简单、好用。<br/>
-EN：This frame is based on FMDB and it’s static package,  all classes method call, thread-safe at the same time.
+This frame is based on FMDB and it’s static package,  all classes method call, thread-safe at the same time.
 You don’t need to create datebase object, instance or record.
 It’s a green, simple and good frame.
 <br/><br/><br />

-#### 1. 引入头文件 Introduced header
+#### 1. Introduced header
       #import "CoreFMDB.h"
 <br/>

-#### 2. 执行更新语句的方法 the method of the update statement
+#### 2. the method of the update statement
         /**
          *  执行一个更新语句
          *